 OTHER MODELS & APPLICATIONS

 PEL were commissioned by Odeon cinemas to produce the lobby sofas for several of their new super-cinemas, and these were later made available to the public as the S2 sofa.
 The S2 was often paired with the SP7 chair as they shared the same design pattern.
-As we have alluded to above, the sleek modern look of tubular steel furniture was given a frosty reception by the general public in the domestic setting, but it was perfectly acceptable, indeed it was thought highly appropriate, in their local cinema.
+As we have alluded to above, the sleek modern look of tubular steel furniture was given a cool reception by the general public in the domestic setting, but it was perfectly acceptable, indeed it was thought highly appropriate, in their local cinema.
 Examples were originally to be found in our local Odeon in Muswell Hill by George Coles.

 Here we see a pair of single bed frames (many married couples still slept in separate beds in the 1930’s) alongside a rarer double bed frame.
 PEL produced several successful bedroom ‘suites’ which were sold by Heal’s of Tottenham Court Road, and later by Bowman’s of Camden.
 The model below is the B4 (Bedstead).
 The designer of the B1 was Oliver Bernard but the designers of the B2, B3 and B4 are unknown.